skot/bitaxeHex/readme.md

 - The BM1366 is available (new) for around $15 each.

 ## Current Status
-- v1 hardware is still being designed.
-It has not been built or tested!
-- In theory the bitaxeHex should have  close to 3 TH/s hashrate at 90W
+- v302 hardware is working!
+Hash rate is fluctuating between 2.4 TH/s and 3.0 TH/s.
+- Power draw is around 50W @12V.
-- ESP32 miner firmware is still underdevelopment.
+- ESP32 miner firmware will configure the power supply to run at the proper voltage.
 - This is an _advanced_ build!
-It's also still early days, so prolly not the best thing if you're just looking for a bitcoin miner to run.
+If you don't have experience building boards, you should probably go build a single ASIC bitaxe first to get the technique down.

+## Revision List
+- V302 is the current working version of this board.
+If you want to build this, pull down this git tag.
+- V301 does not work, the power supply maintains voltage, but overheats in a drastic way
+- V301 does not work, the power supply cannot maintain voltage when a load is applied

 ## Hardware
 - [BM1366 from NBTC on AliExpress](https://www.aliexpress.us/item/3256803471845503.html).
 Both the `AL` and `AG` variants have been known to work.